 Diet is the foundation of good health.
 As the Novak Djokovic Foundation discusses, the eating habits people learn in childhood carry through to adulthood.
 So, while relying on processed junk foods to satiate a picky eater might seem like no big deal today, it’s a choice with serious long-term implications.

 It’s rare that children enjoy the diversity of foods that adults do, but parents can promote healthy eating by offering healthy choices and modeling a good diet through their own behavior.
 To overcome the fear of new foods, parents should repeatedly offer new, healthy foods in low-pressure environments.
 Rather than forcing kids to eat something they don’t want, encourage them to try new ingredients by making them available, pairing new foods with liked foods, and getting kids involved in cooking.

 In the kitchen, start by having them help with dinner, either by mixing ingredients by hand, using the toaster oven (which is safe under supervision and easy to use), or measuring portions with a kitchen scale.
-When they get involved, children have a vested interest, which makes learning more enjoyable.
+When they get involved, children have a personal stake, which makes learning more enjoyable.

 Like eating habits, exercise behaviors are formed early in life.
 If you want to raise kids who enjoy being active instead of viewing exercise as a burden, incorporate fun physical activity in the fabric of your family life.